-- New feature to quit SEB after the exam is submitted by specifying a quit link and placing this on the summary page displayed by your LMS after submitting the exam.
+- SEB can easily be quit after the exam is submitted by specifying a quit link and placing it on the summary page displayed by your LMS/exam system after submitting the exam.

 - The Browser Exam Key allows an exam module to authenticate the connecting SEB version and its settings.
 Plug-ins offering this functionality have been released for the learning management systems Moodle and ILIAS, other systems have built-in support: OpenOLAT, Inspera Assessment and others.

-- New options in the user interface: Size and positioning of browser windows (main window with the quiz and additional browser windows) can be preset.
+- User interface can be customized: Size and positioning of browser windows (main window with the quiz and additional browser windows) can be preset.
 Main window can be displayed full screen.
 An indicator shows network activity.

-- SEB can optionally display the standard macOS menu bar and a tool bar in browser windows, functions like 'About SEB', quit, open preferences, reload page, zoom page/text and browsing back/forward are therefore easier accessible (if desired).
+- SEB can optionally display the standard macOS menu bar and a tool bar in browser windows, functions like 'About SEB', quit, open preferences, reload page, zoom page/text and browsing back/forward are therefore easier accessible.

-- New URL filter including teaching mode to control access of the SEB browser to web links and resources.
+- Enhanced URL filter including teaching mode to control access of the SEB browser to web links and resources.
 Saved settings files contain URL filter rules which also work in SEB for Windows.